Mike Moustakas Player Props: Rockies vs. Braves

 Mike Moustakas At The Plate

-- Moustakas has six doubles, three home runs and 14 walks while hitting .248.
+- Moustakas is batting .248 with six doubles, three home runs and 14 walks.

-- Looking at the 41 games he has played this year, he's homered in three of them (7.3%), and in 2.5% of his trips to the plate.
+- He has hit a long ball in 7.3% of his games this season, and 2.5% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.